 Articulations with Fibula

 There is a special articulation with the fibula bone that runs parallel to the tibia.
 Compared to the tibia, the fibula is the same length but thinner.
 This suggests a difference in the weight bearing demands of the two bones.
-Some sources say there is a 10% weight bearing responsibility placed on the tibia, other sources say there is no weight bearing pressure on the fibula.
+Some sources say there is a 10% weight bearing responsibility placed on the fibula, other sources say there is no weight bearing pressure on the fibula.

 The two articulations of the tibia and fibula are the superior and inferior tibiofibular joints: